 HKEY_CURRENT_USER\Software\Microsoft\Terminal Server Client\Default

 Step 3: After navigating to this location, look for the registry string that is present in the right pane.
-Name of the registry string may be MRUnumber where number may be 0, 1, 2….
-Simply right click over this string and choose Delete.
-After it close the Registry Editor and restart the system.
+Name of the registry string may be MRUnumber where the number may be 0, 1, 2….
+Simply right-click over this string and choose Delete.
+After it close, the Registry Editor and restarts the system.
 Now you will see that RemoteDesktop Connections history is no longer visible under Start Menu.

-Sometime when user tries to connect Remote Desktop then it suggest user name which was used previously.
-This is very wired situation, to delete user name history from the remote desktop connections apply the below given solution.
+Sometime when a user tries to connect Remote Desktop then it suggests username which was used previously.
+This is the very wired situation, to delete username history from the remote desktop connections apply the below-given solution.

 You can also do this via command line, run the below given command.